Duke (album): Writing and recording

 The cover art was drawn by French illustrator Lionel Koechlin and taken from his book L'Alphabet d'Albert, published in 1979.
-The band liked his work and decided to use it as the cover, but Collins maintained the character depicted is neither the album's titular character nor related to any song on it.
+The band liked his work and decided to use it as the cover; but Collins maintained that the character depicted is neither the album's titular character nor related to any song on it.

 The "Duke Suite"

 "Behind the Lines" was the first song arranged for the album and "Duchess" came about from rhythms that Collins had played on his set of drum pads.
 In its original form, "Behind the Lines", "Duchess", "Guide Vocal", "Turn It On Again", "Duke's Travels", and "Duke's End" were one 30-minute track that told a story of a fictional character named Albert which had a working title of "Duke".
 The group chose this name because the fanfare melodies on "Behind the Lines" and "Duke's End" conjured an image of royalty.
 The band decided against sequencing the tracks this way on the album, partly to avoid comparisons to their 23-minute track "Supper's Ready" from Foxtrot, but also to have certain segments of the suite, such as "Duchess" and "Turn It On Again", released as singles.
 The six tracks were performed live on the album's supporting tour with Collins introducing it as "The Story of Albert".
 "Turn It On Again" was originally a short connecting piece in the middle of this medley, but the band enjoyed playing it so much, they decided to double its length and make it more of a standout track.
 It came from a piece that Rutherford discarded from Smallcreep's Day and a separate piece from Banks that they joined together.
 The group considered placing the band-written songs on side one and the individually written tracks on the other, but this was rejected.
 Rutherford described the final running order as "a very balanced album".